dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/site-appearance.md

 ## Themes

 [Themes](./themes/introduction-to-themes.md) are a highly flexible tool for customizing the default look and feel of your Site.
 They provide a foundation that your [Style Books](#style-books) and [Page Templates](../creating-pages/adding-pages/creating-a-page-template.md) build on top of.
-Fragments and themes can also be embedded in the themes themselves to ensure a particular arrangement.
+Widgets can also be embedded in the themes themselves to ensure a particular arrangement.

 ![Choosing a theme for your Site's pages can significantly alter the look and feel of your Site.](./site-appearance/images/03.png)